viniciusmiguel/sw-news/Readme.md

 Improvements:
 No DNS infra was deployed, for that a domain must be setup.

 The digital certificate is self signed.
 With a domain a cert-manager chart could be deployed to letsencrypt it :)

 The Application Gateway is doing the SSL offloading, for higher security scenarios the pods could have certificates and talk only https.

 Firewalls where not implemented inside the v-net to isolated the subnets.

 Application domain should validate field content also.

 Missing unit and integration tests.

 Define more granular roles for the service principals used in the automation.

+The script only deploys single nodes to limit the resources in my test enviroment.
+To comply with high availability RFC in production it should have at least 3 nodes in different availability zones.